m3steele/xm-labs-Cherwell-On-Premise-xMatters/README.md

 This integration will initiate an xMatters Notification when an incident __Task Record__ is created.
 It will update assigned user to the Incident Task, not the Incident Record.
 <br>

-__See Integration Service Script cherwell.js Line 374 for instructions on how update incident record instead of task record when a user reponsonds to xMatter event.__
+<font color="red">See Integration Service Script cherwell.js Line 374 for instructions on how update incident record instead of task record when a user reponsonds to xMatter event.</font>

 <br>